+1 424 766 5955

 You will have the opportunity to explore the stories told by the eight temples in the Valle dei Templi.

-From the almost entirely intact Temple of Concordia to the Temple of Hera, which suffered damage in a medieval earthquake, and from the Temple of Juno on its hilltop position to the unfortunate Temple of Zeus, which was dismantled by greedy builders over the centuries for its stones, each temple has its own unique history.
+From the almost entirely intact Temple of Concordia to the Temple of Hera, which suffered damage in a medieval earthquake, and from the Temple of Juno in its hilltop position to the unfortunate Temple of Zeus, which was dismantled by greedy builders over the centuries for its stones, each temple has its own unique history.

 Our expert guide will provide insight and context for these fascinating ruins, allowing you to fully appreciate the rich history and cultural influences of the ancient Greeks in Sicily.